2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Method

 Suppose that the spiral line is densely distributed around the sphere, the length of the spiral scanning orbit would be approximately equal to the sum of circumferences of a number of separate horizontal circles.
-For simplicity, the number of surface points are calculated based on this approximation.
+For simplicity, the number of surface points is calculated based on this approximation.
 Suppose the angle step is $\pi/N$, the azimuth and elevation angles are evenly divided into $N$ ($\alpha_k=k\pi/N, k=0,1,2,...,N$) and $2N$ ($\beta_k=k\pi/N, k=0,1,2,...,2N$) sections, respectively.
 The number of sample points on a horizontal circle at $\alpha$ can be expressed as $2\pi|\sin(\alpha)|/(\pi/N)$, i.e., $2N\sin(\alpha)$, regardless of the sphere radius.
-Therefore, the total number of sample points on the sphere surface is approximately $4N^2/\pi$ when N is large, as expressed in Eq. \ref{eq:number_of_points}.
+Therefore, the total number of sample points on the sphere surface is approximately $4N^2/\pi$ when N is large, as expressed in Eq.\ref{eq:number_of_points}.
+In this work, we choose $N=9$ for a volume of $64\times64\times64$ to produce 123 sample points that equal to the width of the resampled image (as shown in Fig.~\ref{subfig:single_spiral_scan}).
+More importantly, a $32\times123$ image is smaller than a 2D image ($64\times64$).
+When $N=10$, the number of sample points is 147, which will be larger than the 2D image.
+For a fair comparison with the 2D method and to prove that the superiority of our method is due to a higher efficient informative sampling strategy rather than more sample pixels, we set the image size to be $32\times123$.

+As shown in Fig.~\ref{subfig:multi_spiral_scan}, the spiral scanning is around the center axis, which is parallel to the Z-axis by default.
+Similar to the 2.5D approach, when we use the x-axis and the y-axis, and the z-axis as the default axes, respectively, we can extract three 2D representations.

-After spiral scanning, a 2D representation of the 3D volume is obtained, which aggregates 3D information in all directions via the spiral scanning process.
+After spiral scanning, the 2D representations of the 3D volumes are obtained, which aggregate 3D information in all directions via the spiral scanning process.
 Some examples of the resulted spiral view images are shown in Fig.~\ref{fig:patch_examples}.
 These 2D patches can then be fed into neural networks for training and inference instead of 3D volumetric data.